Furniture is Fun, and an Accurate Setting Matters

 I have strong opinions about accuracy in historical fiction.
 I certainly don’t expect perfection, but I would hate for one of my readers to be irritated by inaccuracies that draw them away from caring about the plot or what the characters are feeling.
 An accurate setting not only sets the stage, but it helps keep the readers' eyes on the characters and their adventures.

 There are plenty of resources out there for understanding the social and cultural history in Regency-era England.
 I cringe when someone writes that the characters’ carriage arrived at the station.
 I roll my eyes when someone says an entailed estate is willed to the daughter of a friend.
 I shake my head when someone calls a duchess “my lady”.

 Readers who enjoy regencies or JAFF know these things, and they and the genre deserve my best effort to get it right.

-In my latest work in progress, Darcy and Georgiana spend time in accommodations that are… less luxurious than they’re accustomed to.
+In my work in progress, Darcy and Georgiana spend time in accommodations that are… less luxurious than they’re accustomed to.